zeitungen/node-wii/README.md

 Created by Tim Branyen [@tbranyen](http://twitter.com/tbranyen)
 Modified by [Andrew Brampton](http://bramp.net) [@TheBramp](http://twitter.com/TheBramp)

-nodewii provides asynchronous native bindings to the libcwiid C API.
+node-wii provides asynchronous native bindings to the libcwiid C API.

 Building and installing
 -----------------------

 ### Dependencies ###
-To run nodewii you need Node.js (>=v0.10.0), bluez, and libcwiid installed.
+To run node-wii you need Node.js (>=v0.10.0), bluez, and libcwiid installed.
 To run unit tests you will need to have git installed and accessible from your PATH to fetch any vendor/ addons.